-In any version of macOS, hold down Shift and Option and click the Bluetooth menu in the menu bar.
+- In macOS through 11 Big Sur, hold down Shift and Option and click the Bluetooth menu in the menu bar.
 (If that menu doesn’t appear, open the Bluetooth preference pane and check “Show Bluetooth in menu bar.”)

-In Big Sur or later, click to open the Control Center and then hold down Shift and Option as you click the right-pointing arrow in the Bluetooth lozenge.
+- In Big Sur, you can instead click to open the Control Center and then hold down Shift and Option as you click the right-pointing arrow in the Bluetooth lozenge.

 You have three reset options.
 If you have an intractable problem, I suggest starting with “Reset the Bluetooth module” and then restart your Mac.
 This should clear up most problems with no further intervention.

 If you still have devices you can’t remove or pair properly, try “Remove all devices.”
 You then have to re-pair any Bluetooth hardware you use with your Mac.

 The third of those reset options, “Factory reset all connected Apple devices” lets you nuke the settings on Apple keyboards, earbuds, headphones, trackpads, and mice all at once and restore them to their factory state.